redis/redis-doc/commands/command-info.md

 Same result format as `COMMAND` except you can specify which commands get returned.

-If you request details about non-existing commands, their return position will be nil.
+If you request details about non-existing commands, their return position will be `nil`.

 @return